EvryRNA/rnadvisor/README.md

 ```
 make docker_interactive
 ```
 It will run the container and launch the `/bin/bash` command.
-You would then need to run `python -m src.score_cli` with the needed parameters if you want to run the code.
+You would then need to run `python -m src.rnadvisor_cli` with the needed parameters if you want to run the code.

 If you want to manually build and run the docker, you can see the details in the `Makefile`.